AgalmicVentures/Environment/README.md

 #### `JsonToXml.py`
 Converts JSON documents to XML with a variety of transformation options.

+#### `OrganizeTimestampedFiles.py`
+Moves files with timestamps at then end of their names into subdirectories based on a given timestamp format (default `%Y/%m` for monthly buckets).

 #### `Parallelize.py`
 Given a process name, run ID, and set of configurations, runs the process in parallel over all of the configurations.
 For example,